juanibiapina/gob/docs/mcp.md

 #### `gob_restart`

 Stop and start a job.
+Restart waits for the previous run's entire process tree to terminate before launching the new process.

 | Parameter | Type | Required | Description |
 |-----------|------|----------|-------------|